LaunchSchoolKalisz/LS170/study_guide/tcp_udp.md

 Higher Level / More abstract:

 Transmission Control Protocol is a protocol that operates within the Transport Later.
 It provides multiplexing, or end-to-end communication between multiple processes over the single channel provided by IP, via port numbers.
 It also has features that ensure reliability.
 It uses a three-way handshake to establish dedicated communication connections and this ensures data integrity, de-duplication, in-order delivery, and retransmission of lost data.
-The complexity of this process can cause significant latency overhead.
+However, the complexity of this process can cause significant latency overhead.
 To mitigate this and to be as efficient as possible, TCP provides flow control and congestion avoidance.

 ### TCP Handshake

 What are the steps for the three-way handshake?
 What is its purpose?

 - The TCP handshake is used for _establishing dedicated and reliable connections_ between processes over the network.
-- First the sender sends a `SYN` segment, which ostensibly asks if the receiver is ready to receive.
+- First the sender sends a `SYN` segment, which asks if the receiver is ready to receive.
 - Upon receipt of the `SYN` segment, the receiver sends back a `SYN ACK` segment, indicating that it received the previous message and ensuring its messages are also being received.
 - Finally, upon receiving the `SYN ACK`, the original sender sends an `ACK` segment, indicating it is also receiving messages from the receiver, and the connection can be (and subsequently is) established.
 - This not only ensures a reliable connection between both devices, but synchronizes sequence numbers that will be used during the connection.